As more British Columbians choose low carbon transportation options, energy utilities are offering services to support this transition.

 BCUC's Role

-1. Electric Vehicles Public Fast Charging
+1. Electric Vehicles Public Charging

 2. Electric Fleet Charging